jenkinsci/file-parameters-plugin/README.md

 build job: 'downstream', parameters: [base64File(name: 'file', base64: Base64.encoder.encodeToString('hello'.bytes)))]
 ```

-## Usage with REST API
+## Usage with HTTP API

-You can pass file parameters to the REST API:
+You can pass file parameters to the HTTP API (In the Jenkins UI, this HTTP API is also referred to as "REST API"):

 ```js
 const file = fileInput.files[0]; // a File object